vxvinod/vxvinod.github.io/_posts/2014-04-20-Rails-astounding-start-here-is-the-real-game.md

 ---
 layout: post
 title:  "Rails astounding start here is the real game"
-date:   2014-01-31
+date:   2014-04-20
-desc:
-Sorry guys for not posting my learning as i was collecting the the things made the time wipe out of my eyes here we start the Rails with View part been discussed.
+desc: "Sorry guys for not posting my learning as i was collecting the the things made the time wipe out of my eyes here we start the Rails with View part been discussed.""

 ---